European Mollusks

 ... ...

 Here too, always pay attention to the precise definitions in the text and never allow yourself to be tempted to make a decision based solely on the similarity of an image.
-With freshwater gastropods, also note that the table shown first only shows the families whose species are larger than 14 mm.
-Select the "smaller than 14 mm" button to switch to the table with the smaller species.
+With freshwater gastropods, also note that the plate shown first only shows the families whose species are larger than 14 mm.
+Click the icon "smaller than 14 mm" to switch to the plate with the families of smaller species.

 In the course of the identification process, there are also questions that require to specify a number.
 Always enter an integer, except for locality coordinates, which must be given with at least 2 decimal places.